Dionne quintuplets’ birthplace moves following campaign to save historic home

 The two surviving quintuplets, Cecile and Annette Dionne, threw their support behind the campaign, arguing the city had a moral obligation to safeguard the home and its legacy.

-A spokesman for the 83-year-old sisters says they are proud to see the landmark preserved and grateful to those who rallied to save it.
+A spokesman for the 83-year-old sisters said they are proud to see the landmark preserved and grateful to those who rallied to save it.

-But Carlo Tarini says the sisters hope governments will step up to ensure consistent funding so the home can reopen and continue to operate as a museum.
+But Carlo Tarini said the sisters hope governments will step up to ensure consistent funding so the home can reopen and continue to operate as a museum.
+The city recently denied a request for money and the board said it will reach out to provincial and federal officials.

-The sisters hope to travel to North Bay from their home in Montreal for the opening date, which has yet to be set, Tarini said.
+The sisters want to travel to North Bay from their home in Montreal for the opening date, which has yet to be set, Tarini said.

+The board said it hopes to have the museum up and running by June 1, but noted much rests on securing financial support.

+"The next step up is to get prepped for opening day and to begin the process of showing the home," Valenti said.
+"It's something we're looking forward to tackling, the big thing was getting it here."

 The quintuplets were considered a medical miracle when they were born in 1934, and their story made headlines around the world.